Illeeminati/doc/docs/source/rules/rules.rst

 Mixing IC currencies for OOC currencies and vice versa are strictly prohibited, if you are caught doing so you will be punished.

    | **Example:**
-   | Mike contacts Andy and tells him he will give him $20 real money for his property in Idlewood, they both agree and go ahead.
+   | Dylan contacts Andy and tells him he will give him $20 real money for his property in Idlewood, they both agree and go ahead.
 This is asset mixing and is a punishable offense.

 ***********
 Plagiarism